Oscar Kelly

-Oscar Kelly (born 5 February 2007) is a professional footballer who plays as a forward for Rochdale.
+Oscar Kelly (born 5 February 2007) is a professional footballer who last played as a forward for Rochdale.

 Club career

 Kelly made his professional debut for Rochdale in a 2–0 FA Cup loss to Bristol Rovers on 5 November 2022, coming on as a substitute for Devante Rodney.
 In doing so, he became the third youngest player in Rochdale history, behind Peter Thomas and Kevin dos Santos.

 International career

 He was called up to the Northern Ireland under-16 squad for a mini tournament in October 2022, playing against Finland and Estonia, scoring against both.
 He was called up again for the Victory Shield.
 He has also represented Northern Ireland at under-17 level.